willroberts/bethesda-modutils/README.md

 # bethesda-modutils

-Tools for working with Bethesda's ESM, ESP, and ESL file formats
+Tools for working with Bethesda's ESM, ESP, and ESL file formats.

+These file formats are used to store data, configuration values, and scripts for Bethesda games, as well as mods for those games.
+These formats are based on the NetImmerse NIF format, which has been in use since 2002.
+As a result, these tools can be used with files for The Elder Scrolls, Fallout, and Starfield.

 ## To Do